Takashi Tachibana: Comments justifying genocide

 In September 2019, Tachibana was reported by Asahi Shimbun to have appeared in a video where he appeared to justify the use of genocide as a solution for overpopulation.
 In the video, he also questioned Japan's aid for underdeveloped countries, saying that poverty and violence were part of "The natural order God created."
 He also stated in reference to third world countries: "It's impossible to teach dogs.
 (They're) close to being dogs.
 There are an overwhelming number of people like that in the world.
 These countries have babies to the point of idiocy."
 In a subsequent video issued on his YouTube channel, he rejected these reports, said he was not in favor of such policies, and that he only said these things in order to generate controversy and media coverage.

 Conviction for forcible obstruction of business

 In September 2019, Tachibana recorded video footage of a business mobile terminal displaying the personal information of NHK subscribers.
 In November 2019, he contacted the NHK and threatened to release the subscriber information online.
 This resulted in the broadcaster being forced to provide explanations to relevant subscribers.
 Tachibana was subsequently tried and convicted of forcible obstruction of business.
 In January 2022, he received a suspended sentence of two and a half years in prison.

-Defamation allegations
+Defamation indictment

-In November 2025, Tachibana was arrested on charges of defaming Hyōgo Prefectural Assembly member Hideaki Takeuchi during the 2024 Hyogo gubernatorial election.
+In November 2025, Tachibana was arrested and indicted on charges of defaming Hyōgo Prefectural Assembly member Hideaki Takeuchi during the 2024 Hyogo gubernatorial election.
+It was suspected that he was attempting to move to Dubai to avoid arrest.
+Takeuchi had been tasked with investigating claims of workplace bullying under the administration of incumbent Hyōgo governor Motohiko Saitō.
+Tachibana developed a harassment campaign which repeatedly targeted Takeuchi both online on social media and in-person and defamed his character over his role in the investigation; this campaign likely influenced Takeuchi's resignation from the assembly after Saitō won re-election in November 2024 and his eventual suicide the following January.